Guy Rewenig

-Guy Rewenig (born 31 August 1947) is a Luxembourg author and novelist.
+Guy Rewenig (born 31 August 1947) is a Luxembourgish author and novelist.
 In 1984, he wrote the first novel in the Luxembourgish language although poems and theatrical works had appeared in the 19th century.
-Together with Roger Manderscheid, he is credited for initiating the current trend for novels written in Luxemburgish.
+Together with Roger Manderscheid, he is credited for initiating the current trend for novels written in Luxembourgish.

 Biography

 Born on 31 August 1947 in Luxembourg City, Rewenig completed his secondary school education at the Athénée de Luxembourg before being trained as a schoolteacher at the Institut pédagogique.
 He taught first in the primary school at Bettembourg and from 1971 in Esch-sur-Alzette.
 In 1984, he gave up teaching to become a full-time independent writer and moved to Nospelt.